 The process will begin with finding the right lending partner.
 The right loans for startup practices will allow you to produce just 6 crowns per month of production to cover the entire monthly cost of opening your practice.

-After having direct and indirect involvement in more practices than almost anyone, we can confidently say you’ll pay a few thousand per month for the practice you’ve always dreamed of.
+After helping open more startup practices than almost anyone – and negotiating the loans for those doctors with the banks – we can confidently say you’ll pay a few thousand per month for the practice you’ve always dreamed of.

 Can you produce 6 crowns per month?